-Marketing can be expensive.
-If you’re a small or medium business, you need to know that your limited budget and resources are being directed into a practice that will deliver the best ROI.
+Marketing can be expensive but A/B testing is crucial.
+If you’re a small or medium-sized business, you need to know that your limited budget and resources are being directed into a practice that will deliver the best Return On Investment (ROI).

 But how can you make sure that all aspects of your marketing are being as effective as they possibly can be?
 The secret ingredient your competitors are using is A/B testing, or split testing.
 This method of measuring your content is just one way to make sure you’re not marketing in the dark.